hundeo:

 The right food

-In addition, the coat should be trimmed two or three times a year.
-If you have no experience in trimming, you can also visit a dog salon.
-If you want to trim your dog's hair yourself and avoid injuries, you can learn it in special courses.
-With a little practice, you will quickly succeed in trimming.
+The coat should also be trimmed two to three times a year.
+If you have no experience with trimming, you can also visit a dog grooming salon.
+If you want to trim your dog's hair yourself but want to avoid injuries, you can learn how to do this in special courses.
+With a little practice, you'll soon get the hang of trimming.

 Suitable accessories